-After you have exit the custom immigration, there is signboard showing in English where to take taxi.
+After you have exited the customs immigration, there is signboard showing in English where to take the taxi.
 We proceed to catch a taxi since we do not pre-book online from Klook.

-Don’t get too shock with Men in skirts
+Don’t get too shocked with Men in skirts

 One interesting scene when you first step out from the airport is to see most men and women wearing “sarong” or “longyi” – a long cloth wrap around your waist.

 There are many drivers ( not an official taxi driver) standing outside the airport looking for customers.
 A Burmese guy came to us and offer to drive us to our hotel in the city.
 We agreed at the price he asked for.
 Usually, cost USD 8.00- 15.00 to go to Yangon city area.

 The Burmese driver offers great service as he also helped to push my luggage to his car.

 It is a private car as you can see.
 He also offers us some bottled drinks.
 The Burmese driver is a friendly guy who speaks fluent English.
 He showed us his business card and ask if we have plans for the next few days in Yangon.
 He owns a travel company and offers private tour services to bring tourists around.
 We didn’t use his service for the next few days in Yangon and Bago because we have already done our online booking with Klook.